Empowerment

 What is the ambassador program?

-The Pad Project’s Ambassador Program is designed to unite a community of passionate individuals from around the world who are ready to break the stigma surrounding menstruation and turn their passion for equity into action.
+The Pad Project’s Ambassador Program unites hundreds of volunteer activists around the world who are ready to break the stigma around menstruation and turn their passion for equity into action.
 The Ambassador Program fosters a way for new and life-long menstrual equity advocates to come together to learn about period poverty, develop leadership skills, and form new friendships.

 Who can be an ambassador?